Skip to main content Skip to footer

 Revalidation

-Revalidation is a process that nurses need to follow to maintain their registration with the NMC every 3 years.
+Revalidation is a process that all nurses need to follow to maintain their registration with the NMC every 3 years.

 It is an ongoing process throughout your career as a nurse and aims to: